A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

 \subsubsection{Second layer for channel combination}

 The SSVEP signal is a multi-channel signal.
 The channels, on the one hand, bear valuable distinct information from the brain regions that they sense from but, on the other, produce signals that are also largely correlated.
-A combination across channels shall be considered to extract and accumulate the whole information while discarding the redundancy or non-informative variations (i.e. noise suppression).
+A combination across channels shall be considered to extract and accumulate the whole information while discarding the redundancy or non-informative variations.
 Also, multiple combinations are probably needed since extracting the information living in one subspace (of the complete channel space) can suppress the one living in another subspace.
 The required combinations might be even more than the number of channels as those informative subspaces are not necessarily orthogonal, requiring in return a nonlinear processing of combinations.

-The existing CCA analyses in the literature (such as \cite{cca-jfpm,Hierarchical-CORRCA,TS-CORRCA,trca}) allows a separate channel combination for each and every single test instance.
-We here criticise this since it not only A) creates an unnecessarily large degree of freedom and in return a large detrimental effect due to the induced strong proneness to overfitting, but also B) risks suppressing, in each case of the test instances, valuable information that can be extracted by other but not utilized combinations.
-To alleviate the issue B here, those techniques incorporate multiple combinations -for each and every testing again- by fusing the correlation coefficients of the CCA analysis, but this further worsens the issue A. Even then, the number of combinations is limited by the number of channels due to linearity, and the coefficient fusing is typically rule-based without a data-driven learning or is based on a simple fitting to a rather restrictive model.
+The existing CCA analyses in the literature (such as \cite{cca-jfpm,TS-CORRCA}) allows a separate channel combination for each and every single test instance.
+Here, we criticise this since it not only A) creates an unnecessarily large degree of freedom and in return a large detrimental effect due to the induced strong proneness to overfitting, but also B) risks suppressing, in each case of the test instances, valuable information that can be extracted by other but not utilized combinations.
+To alleviate the issue B, those techniques incorporate multiple combinations -for each and every testing again- by fusing the correlation coefficients of the CCA analysis, but this further worsens the issue A. Even then, the number of combinations is limited by the number of channels due to linearity, and the coefficient fusing is typically rule-based without a data-driven learning or is based on a simple fitting to a rather restrictive model.
 Further, a regularization step is generally not incorporated though it is certainly needed.